renanjeron/fnt-generator/README.md

 # Fnt Generator

 A cross-platform (Windows, macOS, Linux) tool for generating bitmap font atlases.
 Project created out of personal necessity to generate bitmap fonts for use with the **Starling Framework** and **FeathersUI**.
-It exports industry-standard `.fnt` (XML) and `.png` files compatible with these engines and others that support the BMFont format.
+It exports industry-standard `.fnt` (XML, Binary, Text) and `.png` files compatible with these engines and others that support the BMFont format.

 ![Fnt Generator Preview](images/preview.png)